chromakode/blog/post/myo-experiments.md

 # Fun with the Myo gesture controller

-The [Myo](http://myo.com) is a wireless armband that uses [electromyography](http://en.wikipedia.org/wiki/Electromyography) to detect and recognize hand gestures.
+[Myo](http://myo.com) is a wireless armband that uses [electromyography](http://en.wikipedia.org/wiki/Electromyography) to detect and recognize hand gestures.
 When paired with a computer or smartphone, gestures can be used to trigger various application-specific functions.

 <video autoplay loop poster="/post/myo-experiments/myo-play.jpg">
   <source id="webmsource" src="/post/myo-experiments/myo-play.webm" type="video/webm">